Sooty: Discography

+In 1956, Philips Records released a 78 r.p.m. record P.B.528.
+It contains (side 1) "Sooty" (by Corbett) performed by Marie Benson and also featuring Harry Corbett and Sooty with instrumental accompaniment, and (side 2) "Mr Dumpling" (by Heathcote) performed by Marie Benson with instrumental accompaniment.

+In 1961 an album "Sooty Entertains" was released.
+It contains Sooty's Concert, Sooty The Chef, Danger - Animals At Work, Sooty's Theatre, Double-Cross Quiz, The Music Lesson, Sooty's Music Festival & Sooty's Photographic Studio.
+All were also released as four singles.
+Two more singles were released with titles Sooty's Party Part One & Part Two, and Bedtime With Sooty and Sooty At The Organ.
+In 1965 an E.P. was released "Sooty & His T.V.
+Friends" featuring Sooty's Signature Tune, Soo, Sweep & Harry.
 In 1973 a single and album were released.
 The single was "Super Sonic Sooty Spug" with "My Friend and I" on the B-side.
 The album was Around the World with Sooty...Harry Corbett and Sweep.
 This comprised eight songs with a linking story.
 The songs included both the A and B-sides of the single.
 These were released on the Music for Pleasure label.